This blog will be about some misunderstanding when conditional access is requiring app protection and/or approved apps?

 Instead of requiring app protection we could only require an approved client app as shown in the blog I mentioned earlier?

 But what, if there is a way better method so you could require app protection policy and when it does not support app protection, it will require approved apps?
 It’s very simple.

 You need to include both of the access grant controls with an or operator.
 As shown earlier, Microsoft azure is aware of which app support and does not support each grant access control.

 So if an app like Outlook which supports app protection authenticates, the require app protection access grant policy will comply and when an app does not support require app protection policy but is on the approved app client list, the grant access control will be applied.

 After we enabled the Conditional rule, we installed the Teams mobile App from the Company App portal.
 After a minute we received the first notification:

 After we pressed installed, within a few second the Teams app was installed and ready for login.

 After we selected the proper account, we received another prompt to secure the app.

-After teams was closed and opened it worked and app protection was applied and required!
+After I closed teams and opened it again, it worked and app protection was applied.

 and you can still require app protection for the other apps that do support it.